Introduction and Overview

-Approximately 38,000 individuals die by suicide each year in the United States.
+Approximately 40,000 individuals die by suicide each year in the United States.
 According to the Center for Disease Control, suicide is a leading cause of death for various sectors of the population.
-The study and further refinement of treatments to prevent suicide is crucial to reducing its global burden, as well its impact on the resources of mental health facilities within the United States.
+The study and further refinement of treatments to prevent suicide are crucial to reducing its global burden, as well its impact on the resources of mental health facilities within the United States.

 Cognitive Therapy for Suicidal Older Men: This NIMH-funded randomized controlled trial seeks to investigate the effectiveness of Cognitive Therapy for Suicide Prevention adapted for older men in decreasing risk for suicide.
 Men over the age of 60 are currently being recruited from the Philadelphia VA and from the University of Pennsylvania health system for participation in this trial.